logickernel/agileflow/README.md

 ## Main Branch

 The main branch represents the latest build of the software.
-To handle this the release branch containing the latest available release.
+The release branch containing the latest available release is merged into the main branch.

 The AgileFlow tool's tag command detects automatically if the current release branch is the latest release branch available in the repo and if so it merges it with the main branch after creating a tag.